Convent Crash: Impact

 At the time the plane crashed many of the occupants of the building were asleep.
 The three-storey, seventy-room building was run by the Grey Nuns.
 The two crewmen of the plane were killed instantly upon impact with the building.
 Then the fuel of the plane ignited and a fire ensued.
 Some of the occupants of the building jumped from windows.
 Others remained trapped in the building frantically trying to open windows.
 Victims unable to escape their rooms died of smoke inhalation.
 The fire was extinguished in the early hours of the next day.

 Legacy

-A memorial 20 ft cross adorned with a fighter aircraft, surrounded by 15 stones taken from the rubble of Villa St-Louis is dedicated to the memory of the fifteen victims of the Orléans Aviation Disaster.
+A memorial 20 ft cross adorned with a model CF-101 Voodoo fighter aircraft, surrounded by 15 stones taken from the rubble of Villa St-Louis is dedicated to the memory of the fifteen victims of the Orléans Aviation Disaster.
 The memorial was erected behind Villa St-Louis on May 13, 2009, by a group of Orléans veterans and members of the Sisters of Charity of Ottawa.

 A ceremony marked the 50th anniversary of Villa St-Louis disaster at the Residence Saint-Louis long term care facility which was built on the same site as the old Villa St-Louis.
 The ceremony was organized by three former members of the RCAF in co-operation with the Sisters of Charity who run the Residence Saint-Louis and the Orléans Legion.